 Animal-related odor, noise or waste: Failure to provide for the protection of surrounding properties from odor and or noise generated by animals, or the existence of unsanitary or unhealthy conditions impacting adjacent properties.

-Unlicensed by the Department of Agriculture or Illegal Kennel/Pet Animal Facilities: The ownership, maintenance of, or operation of, a dog, animal kennel, or sanctuary without a current license or in conflict with County land use, zoning and other applicable Ordinances.
+Unlicensed by the Department of Agriculture or Illegal Kennel/Pet Animal Facilities: The ownership, maintenance of, or operation of a dog, animal kennel, or sanctuary without a current license or in conflict with County land use, zoning and other applicable Ordinances.

 Junk/Inoperative Motor and Recreational Vehicles: The keeping, storage, depositing or accumulation of motorized or recreational vehicles deemed to be detrimental to or presenting an existing or potential risk to the public health, safety and general welfare.